tobydriscoll/udmath351/notes/system/linearization.md

 \frac{dy}{dt} &= -y+\frac{xy}{4}\\
 \end{align*}

-is called a {term}`predator–prey` equation.
+is called a **predator–prey** equation.
 If species $y$ is set to zero, species $x$ would grow exponentially on its own (the prey).
 Similarly, species $y$ would die off on its own (predator).
 We assume that encounters between the species are jointly proportional to the population of each, and they subtract from the prey and add to the predators.

 We find fixed points when $3x-(x y/2)=(x y/4)-y=0$, which has two solutions, $(0,0)$ and $(4,6)$.
 The Jacobian matrix of the system is